-Eleanor McMahon has over 30 years’ experience within the private, public and non-profit sectors.
+Eleanor McMahon has over 35 years’ experience within the private, public and non-profit sectors.
 She spent the early years of her career working on Parliament Hill, including as press secretary to the Rt.
 Honourable Jean Chrétien.
 Later, she brought her consensus-building know-how to a variety of other roles, including Director of Public Affairs at the Canadian Advisory Council on the Status of Women, Vice-President at the Canadian Chamber of Commerce and Vice-President at United Way Ottawa.
-She was elected the MPP for Burlington from 2014 to 2018, and served as Ontario’s Minister of Tourism, Culture and Sport, as well as President of the Treasury Board.
+She was elected the MPP for Burlington from 2014 to 2018, and served in Cabinet as Ontario’s Minister of Tourism, Culture and Sport, as well as President of the Treasury Board.

 Eleanor joined Trans Canada Trail in 2020.